-His current undergraduate teaching is limited to an introductory module in Social Policy and a co-ordinating role in a final year Dissertation module.
-However, in the past, Graham's teaching has encompassed a specialist interest in social exclusion, as well as more general modules on the policy process, comparative social policy, theoretical social policy and the development of social work.
-He has supervised numerous dissertations at Masters level, mainly from the MSc in Social Research Methods, where students have undertaken studies in aspects of homelessness.
+Although no longer involved in undergraduate teaching, in the past, Graham's teaching has encompassed a specialist interest in social exclusion, as well as more general modules on the policy process, comparative social policy, theoretical social policy and the development of social work.
+He has supervised numerous dissertations at Masters level, where students have undertaken studies in aspects of homelessness.
 His experience in doctoral supervision has grown through, for instance, two ESRC funded CASE studentships, and he is now able to share his experience by joining supervisory teams supervising students on a wide range of subjects.
 Graham has also maintained an active programme of research in recent years.
 In addition to PhD supervision, he has secured numerous contracts to evaluate local programmes in tackling social exclusion in its various dimensions, about which more is explained below.

 Graham has been at NTU for most of his working life, so most of his career is covered in the sections above and below.
 However, up until 2002, he also assumed numerous course management roles, being Course Leader for the BA Applied Social Studies and the BA Social Sciences.
 Graham also served as a Subject Reviewer for Social Policy for the Quality Assurance Agency, and undertook several Subject and Course Reviews at various HEIs.

 In more recent years, he has served as Research Coordinator in the Department of Social Work and Health, seeking to enhance the Department’s research profile, encouraging research activity among colleagues and producing and helping to implement the Department’s research strategy.
 He has also served on the Research Degrees Committee and Research Ethics Committee for the College of Business, Law and Social Sciences, where he has supported the progress of PhD students and helped to ensure that research meets appropriate ethical standards.